SUMITRA MISHRA

 Don’t cut those fronds

-Those are the palms which will silently bleed
+Those are the palms which

 But make no groaning sound,